• Skip to primary navigation

 Should you eat kale stems?

-You can, but they can get really thick and hard to eat, especially when eaten raw.
-Remove them by holding the bottom of the stem in one hand and the other at the base of the leaves, then slide your hand at the base of the leaves up to the top of the leaf, this should pull the leaves off easily so you can toss the stems without wasting much of the leaves.
+Instead, I usually remove them.
+Remove stems by holding the bottom of the stem in one hand and the other at the base of the leaves, then slide your hand at the base of the leaves up to the top of the leaf.

 How do you make kale less tough?

-Massage it.
-You do this by removing kale ribs with your hand by holding the kale stalk at the bottom with both hands, then push one hand up toward the top of the leaf, pushing the leaves off the stalk.
-After you've removed the leaves, grab kale and rub together with your two hands for a minute +.
-Stop when kale is softened.
+After you've removed the leaves, grab kale and rub together with your two hands for a minute or once kale is softened.
 This will soften the leaves and make them easier to eat.
 You can sprinkle kale with a pinch of salt to soften it more quickly.
-I recommend massaging kale whenever you plan to eat it raw.

 kale, apple and pecan salad over a pork chop on a plate with a blue towel on the side and a sliced apple

-Ways to repurpose this salad
+Repurpose this salad

-• (apples) Skillet Pork Chops with Apples, dip them in this 2 Ingredient PB dip, No Bake Apple Tart with Yogurt Filling
+• Apples: Skillet Pork Chops with Apples, dip them in this 2 Ingredient PB dip, No Bake Apple Tart with Yogurt Filling

-• (pecans) add them to any salad.
+• Pecans: add them to any salad.

 Did you make this kale apple and pecan salad?
 Leave me a comment & rating to share how it turned out!